 - Summit attempts on active volcanoes.

 - Wild camp and swim in mountain lakes.

 - Explore Santiago and sample Chilean wine.

-Chile has been a haven for outdoor enthusiasts for years, but with the vast majority of it’s visitors focussed on Patagonia for the chance to shorten their bucket-lists, the vast tracts of beautiful, dramatic scenery remain rarely, if ever, visited.
-Secret Compass are taking this a step (or few thousand) further by taking the highlights of several trails and linking them together through the best of local scenery with challenging ascents thrown in for good measure.
+Chile has been a haven for outdoor enthusiasts for years, but with the majority of trips heading to Patagonia, there are vast tracts of beautiful, dramatic scenery which remain rarely, if ever, visited.
+Secret Compass are taking this a step (or few thousand) further by taking the highlights of several Andean trails and linking them together through the best of local scenery with challenging ascents thrown in for good measure.

 Land of the condors

 With wingspans of over three metres which puts them among the largest birds in the world, Andean condors use the strong wind currents from the Andes for their soaring flights.
 Listed as ‘near-threatened’ with populations steadily declining, the black birds and their distinctive white collar can be found coasting above the high mountains or stooping down to feast on deer or cattle carcasses up and down the Chile-Argentina border.